 Even I, a writer and editor, have the Merriam-Webster’s dictionary open all the time.

 Here are a few common ones that I’ve seen:

 - Homemade not home-made

 The English language is complex, ever-changing, and confusing, so this isn’t true all the time.
 But it’s a good start for understanding hyphenated words.

 Since I’ve paid more attention to hyphens, I’ve realized how many times I make mistakes with them.
 They’re tricky words.
 Always double check.

-(By the way, it’s “gray” with an a if you’re from America, and “grey” with an e if you’re from Britain.)
+(By the way, it’s gray with an a if you’re in America and grey with an e if you’re in Britain.)